Some posts contain compensated links. Please read this disclaimer for more info.

-You’ll find that there is an equal split of women in turkey who cover their heads versus those who don’t.
+You’ll find an equal split of women in turkey who cover their heads versus those who don’t.
 It’s a personal choice here and not a necessity.
-That means you’ll be good to go walking down the street in your regular clothes (modestly chosen) without your head covered, and you won’t encounter and issues.
+That means you’ll be good to go walking down the street in your regular clothes (modestly chosen) without your head covered, and you won’t encounter any issues.

-As you can see, there are no major rules in terms of what to wear and what not to wear in Turkey – just think modestly.
+As you can see, there are no significant rules in terms of what to wear and what not to wear in Turkey – think modestly.

 What Else To Pack For Turkey